-2.156 --tiebreaker=option
+2.155 --tiebreaker=option

 A tiebreaker is used when a sorting algorithm requires a total ordering of sections.
-It is used to resolve the order when the sorting criteria results in more than one input section with equal properties.
+It is used by the linker to resolve the order when the sorting criteria results in more than one input section with equal properties.